ARCHIVED-mean-stack/session-5/README.md

 ```

 Create the template.
-Note the use of back-ticks.
+Again - note the use of back ticks.

 ```html
 template: